Fix HappyMod App Not Installed & Parse Errors (2026)

 Disable Play Protect Remove Unknown Apps setting

 Open the Google Play Store, tap your Profile icon, select Play Protect, and open Settings.
 Disable “Improve harmful app detection.”
-Re-install the application from the verified source.
-It will remain on your device after you deactivate this setting.
-You can re-enable this setting after 48 hours without triggering retroactive removal.

 Which device-specific errors block HappyMod installation?